-Tardiness to Class:
+A. Tardiness to Class:

 Since teachers and students need to make full use of instructional time, students must report to class on time.
+Students are considered on time to class when they are in their assigned learning space by the assigned start time.